josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌀_uk_low_cost_influence_environment.md

-File: 🌀_uk_low_cost_influence_environment.md

 # 🌀 UK as a Low-Cost Influence Environment
-**First created:** 2025-11-18 | **Last updated:** 2025-11-18
+**First created:** 2025-11-18 | **Last updated:** 2025-11-22
 *Why Britain is one of the easiest, cheapest, highest-yield countries in the democratic world to influence — and why influence here rarely looks like “attacks”.*

 ---